Tn SHOP Exchange

 Tennessee Small Employers Health Options Plan "SHOP"

 The SHOP was intended to be a savior to small business owners across Tn who have struggled with the high cost of health insurance and trying to do the right thing for their employees by providing coverage.
 The Tn SHOP was supposed to make it easy and affordable for smaller companies to provide big company benefits and still qualify for tax credits to help cover the cost of offering insurance.
 As of early 2014 it does not appear this will happen anytime soon.
 What we have seen is small companies continuing to embrace employer provided health insurance for several reasons.
+May, 1, 2019 update - The shop exchange did not work and is not available.
+The newest trick they are trying is Association Health Plans" but this appears to be a dead end street as well.
+Time will tell and we hope to get some new, affordable health care options sooner than later.

 The main reasons I am seeing the continuation of group coverage is the fact that health insurance is so important, employers want to know their employees have good coverage and help them manage it.
 Then of course is the tax savings by being able to pre-tax the employer and employee contributions (individual policies are paid with after tax dollars).
 Additionally employees like to be able to payroll deduct their premiums as it's hard to budget for such a large expense.
 Lastly, the difference in cost between individual and group polices is minimal when you factor in the above benefits.
 We are actually seeing great participation in our groups and many companies who have not provided group plans are now offering them.
 The new EHB plans prices are based on a persons age rather than an average cost.
 This helps younger people be able to afford the policy while it does become very expensive for older employees and dependents.